“Go to Guizhou, the Hidden Beauty of China,” the TV advised me.

 So anyway, having seen Guizhou’s beautiful mountains and canyons through the bus window, but not actually managed to visit any of them, I made for Kunming; fittingly though, even that proved harder than expected.
 The bus departed 30 minutes late, then with some major construction taking place on the highway we took some crazy back roads through the mountains, and it took several hours more than it should have; there was also a random change of bus, the passengers with all our luggage waiting on the dusty roadside for half an hour to be picked up (though this was actually something of a relief as the first bus had an absolute swarm of flies buzzing around inside, landing repeatedly on ears and noses).
 This all led to a very late arrival at Kunming’s East Bus Station (not yet connected to the city’s subway system), and I then had to deal with a bunch of shitbag taxi drivers trying to rip me off before managing to work out the bus to get downtown.
 To top the day off, the guy at the hostel had no idea about my reservation and I ended up in a crappy room with no hot water, just because.
 But that was just one of those days.

 Though you probably won’t have to wait long for the transportation to improve; shortly after I passed through Guizhou the new bullet train line opened from Guiyang to Kunming – too late for me to use, but could be helpful for you (not to mention everyone who lives there).
-Guiyang is also already connected by bullet train to Guangzhou and Shanghai, with further lines to Chengdu and Chongqing scheduled to open in late 2017 / early 2018 (the 9-hour journey I had from Chongqing will be cut to a mere 3 hours or so).
+Guiyang is also already connected by bullet train to Guangzhou and Shanghai, with another line north to Chongqing under construction.
+Update: the Guiyang-Chongqing line opened in early 2018, cutting the travel time from 9 hours to 2h15m.

-Such is China in the early 21st Century; the gleaming tendrils of the high speed railway system feeling their way out to the darkest corners of the interior, the new highways blasting their way through mountainsides and soaring their way across deep river canyons, China building her way to the future.
-Travel there at this point in time is often still very frustrating, especially travelling in the country’s west which can sometimes feel like going a decade back from the coast, but even when it doesn’t go to plan it’s always fascinating.
+Such is China in the early 21st Century; the gleaming tendrils of the high speed rail system feeling their way out to the darkest corners of the interior, new highways burrowing through mountainsides and soaring across canyons, China building and blasting and paving its way with concrete.
+Travel there at this point in time is often still very frustrating, especially in the interior which can sometimes feel like going a decade back from the coast, but even when it doesn’t go to plan it’s always fascinating.